orubel/Beapi-API-Framework/README.md

 ***
 ### Description
-The BeAPI Framework is a full featured api automation framework providing a FULL API automation with an AVERAGE response time per call of [0.25 milliseconds per request](https://www.flickr.com/photos/orubel/32194321787/in/dateposted-public/) (Google requires their calls to be UNDER 200 ms).
+The BeAPI Framework is a Grails API plugin providing a full featured API Automation framework and an AVERAGE response time per call of [0.25 milliseconds per request](https://www.flickr.com/photos/orubel/32194321787/in/dateposted-public/) (Google requires their calls to be UNDER 200 ms).

 Some features include: